urban-group/surface-pd/README.md

 right illustrates how the three-dimensional surface phase diagram looks like when "all" enumerated slab models are considered.

-<a name="interphon-framework"></a>
+<a name="surface-pd-framework"></a>
-# surface-pd framework
+# surface-pd Framework
-This package takes use of the method developed in [enumlib code](https://github.com/msg-byu/enumlib), but in contrast to conventional enumlib code, we apply the systematic enumeration to only part of the slab model, creating vacancies on the surface.
-Then by taking the advantage of inherent inversion symmetry center of the slab models, the top surface will be symmetrized to the bottom surface, i.e. a symmetrically equivalent modification was introduced at the bottom of the slab models.
-The below flowchart shows the framework of the surface enumeration.
+This package uses the method developed in the [enumlib code](https://github.com/msg-byu/enumlib).
+In contrast to the conventional enumlib code, we apply systematic enumeration to only part of the slab model, creating vacancies on the surface.
+By taking advantage of the inherent inversion symmetry center of the slab models, the top surface is symmetrized to the bottom surface, i.e., a symmetrically equivalent modification is introduced at the bottom of the slab models.
+The flowchart below shows the framework of the surface enumeration.

 <p align="center">
     <img src="docs/source/images/flowchart.png" width="500">